dc4eu/educational-pilot/docs/eIDAS-roles.md

 # eIDAS Roles

 ## Introduction
 The European Digital Identity Framework, established under **Regulation (EU) 2024/1183**, defines various roles related to electronic identification and trust services.
 These roles are essential for ensuring secure and reliable digital transactions across the European Union.
-This document provides an overview of key actors within the eIDAS framework, detailing their functions, the types of attestations they issue, regulatory references, and the requirements to assume each role.
+This document provides an overview of key actors within the eIDAS framework, detailing their functions, the types of attestations they **issue** or **consume**, regulatory references, and the requirements to assume each role.

 These roles form the backbone of the **European Digital Identity Framework**, ensuring that electronic identification and trust services remain **secure, interoperable, and legally recognised across the EU**.
 Each role carries specific responsibilities and compliance requirements, supporting the **digital transformation of public and private services**.